rabidfoxhole/4-bit-alu/README.md

 # 4-bit-alu

-Fox: NAND and OR gate
+Fox: NAND and NOR gate
 Dawson: XOR, NOT, and XNOR gate
 Bernard: AND and OR gate